ashtonbecher/python-test-cases/README.md

 # Installation
  1. Install selenium using pip (see requirements.txt)
-     * open Powershell or CMD and type
+     * open Powershell or CMD and type:
 	*`pip install selenium`
  2. Ensure desired webdriver dependencies are installed to your PATH
      * IF YOU DO NOT HAVE AN EXISTING WEBDRIVER PATH: